brhn-4/RasPi-Modules/Module 4/Readme.md

 - **Step 1**: First, like always you want to disconnect the power supply from your pi.
-- **Step 2**: Secondly, connect the GND (black) pins of both the sensors to the negative rail of your breadboard.
+- **Step 2**: Secondly, connect the GND (black) pins of both sensors to the negative rail of your breadboard.
 - **Step 3**: Now connect the VCC (red) pins to the positive rail of your breadboard.
 - **Step 4**: Connect the negative rail to the GND GPIO pin of your raspberry pi
-- **Step 5**: Connect the postitive rail to the 3.3V GPIO pin
+- **Step 5**: Connect the positive rail to the 3.3V GPIO pin
-- **Step 6**: Connect all 3 Data pins to one column on the bread board
+- **Step 6**: Connect all 3 Data pins to one column on the breadboard
-- **Step 7**: Connect the postiive rail to a seperate column on the bread board
+- **Step 7**: Connect the positive rail to a separate column on the breadboard
 - **Step 8**: Connect a 4.7k Ohm resistor in between the two columns
-- **Step 9**: Now connect a seperate wire after the resistor from the Data column to a generic GPIO
+- **Step 9**: Now connect a separate wire after the resistor from the Data column to a generic GPIO
 - **Step 8**: Now that everything is connected we can power on our pi and begin coding!

-  NOTE: Refere to the diagram below for clarification.
+  NOTE: Refer to the diagram below for clarification.
 The diagram showcases 3 ds18b20 air temp sensors to show how to add more after the second sensor.
 Simply ignore the third sensor in the diagram.
-Additonally, there is no difference between the water and air temperature sensors when wiring.
+Additionally, there is no difference between the water and air temperature sensors when wiring.

 <p align="center">
   <img src="https://github.com/brhn-4/INTAG-RasPi-Modules/assets/71796616/dc11e5aa-390a-4002-ba7b-10a9567da1cf" width="300" />